-The format for the 24-bit ACB address is specified in the ACB Address Space (see page 60) section of the Achronix Configuration Bus (ACB) Interface (see page 59) chapter.
+The format for the 24-bit ACB address is specified in ACB Address Space.

 The figure below provides an example of a 128-bit payload consisting of two writes to ACB registers in execution order.
 The latency for this write is highly variable, and the selection of blocking vs non-blocking mode also dictates whether or not additional ACB commands can be accommodated before an acknowledgement is received for that write.
-Refer to the ACB Write and Read Protocols (see page 61) section of the Achronix Configuration Bus (ACB) Interface (see page 59) chapter for further details.
+Refer to ACB Write and Read Protocols for further details.